tegeling/salesforce-eventbrite/README.md

 In Salesforce Setup you find under `Custom Metadata Type` an entry for `Eventbrite Settings`.
 Open `Manage Records` and edit the entry `EBSettings`.
 Enter and save your values for **Organization Id** and **Private Token** from above.

-# How to use Saleforce Eventbrite Integration
+# How to use Salesforce Eventbrite Integration

 After you have finished the setup steps you are ready to use the integration.
 This package provides integration with [Eventbrite Events](https://www.eventbrite.com/platform/api#/reference/event) and [Eventbrite Attendees](https://www.eventbrite.com/platform/api#/reference/attendee).